-The functions of HHLA’s CMS are carried out centrally by a Group Compliance Officer, who reports to the Executive Board member responsible for compliance – currently the Labour Director or Chief Human Resources Officer – and the Supervisory Board’s Audit Committee, as well as decentrally by local compliance contact partners and officers, who report to the Group Compliance Officer.
+The functions of HHLA’s CMS are carried out centrally by a Group Compliance Officer, who reports to the Executive Board member responsible for compliance – currently the Human Resources Officer or Labour Director – and the Supervisory Board’s Audit Committee, as well as decentrally by local compliance contact partners and officers, who report to the Group Compliance Officer.

 HHLA’s CMS centres on a Code of Conduct that goes beyond the statutory requirements by formulating overriding principles on relevant topics for compliance, such as fair conduct in the competitive environment and dealing with conflicts of interest or sensitive corporate information.
-The HHLA Code of Conduct can be accessed online at www.hhla.de/compliance.
+The HHLA Code of Conduct is available online at www.hhla.de/compliance.

 Preventing corruption is another key issue addressed in the Code of Conduct.
 In the course of its activities, HHLA is constantly in contact with business partners and officials at different levels – especially in Germany, Central and Eastern Europe, and Asia.
 The aim of the in-depth anti-corruption guidelines is to help employees assess situations with potential corruption implications in their day-to-day work in order to effectively prevent corrupt behaviour and the associated consequences for both employees and the company.
 The anti-corruption guidelines provide staff with the necessary knowledge about granting or accepting benefits to or from business partners and officials.
 Practical examples are used by way of illustration.

 The Code of Conduct obliges employees to pass on any information they may have about misconduct at the company.
-Third parties can also use the compliance hotline for whistle-blowing.
+Third parties can also report suspected violations to the compliance hotline (whistle-blower hotline).
 All information received is treated confidentially and callers can choose to remain anonymous.
 Moreover, the anti-corruption guidelines state that staff must seek advice or report violations if they have any doubts or suspicions.

-Training courses and internal corporate media constantly provide employees with information on important aspects of the Code of Conduct and associated issues, such as corruption prevention and how they are expected to behave in accordance with the anti-corruption guidelines.
+Training courses and in-house media are used to constantly provide employees with information on important aspects of the Code of Conduct and associated issues, such as the prevention of corruption and how they are expected to behave in accordance with the anti-corruption guidelines.
 During the reporting period, online training in anti-corruption topics was provided to employees in regular contact with business partners and officials.

 The number of incidents is constantly documented and monitored as part of the CMS using an internal reporting system.
-This enables the company to adjust its risk assessment should there be an increase, for example, and to introduce appropriate measures, such as more communication and adapting processes in its internal control system.
+This enables the company to adjust its risk assessment or add more risk scenarios should there be an increase, for example, and to introduce appropriate measures, such as more communication and adapting processes in its internal control system.

-The responsibility of each individual to comply with the provisions laid down by regulators, professional associations and the government, both within the company itself and in dealings with contractual partners, is also stated in HHLA’s own in-house purchasing guidelines, in combination with HHLA’s externally applicable purchasing guidelines.
+The responsibility of each individual to comply with the provisions laid down by regulators, professional associations and the government, both within the company itself and in dealings with contractual partners, is also described in HHLA’s in-house purchasing guidelines, in combination with HHLA’s externally applicable purchasing guidelines.
 The focus here is on analysing and evaluating relationships with suppliers in terms of their reliability, quality, innovativeness, cost structures, economic stability, occupational safety, sustainability and compliance.
 Selecting suppliers on the basis of these criteria also helps to prevent corruption.
-Purchasing and materials management
+Procurement and supplier management

-A Supplier Code of Conduct was launched during the reporting period and enshrined in the purchasing guidelines.
+HHLA continues to use a Supplier Code of Conduct.
+This is enshrined in the purchasing guidelines.
 The Supplier Code of Conduct also includes anti-corruption regulations.